stavnstrup/abok/planning.md

 * Nafdocs?
 GitHub organization, nafdocs.org Ownership
 * What to do with the material on the existing site
 * Github flavored markdown
+* To ensure the audience sees the site as more as a storage facility for NAF4, we could have a number of blog entries ready for publication in the weeks/months after the first release.
+Proposals for first bloggers (Konstantin, Jean-Luc and Ian Baily).
+If we want to continue down this road, we could after getting permission re-publish papers from the IST-115 seminar in Toulouse in 2013.

 # Governance